HumanCellAtlas/dcp-community/rfcs/rfc-template.md

 # RFC Name

-*This is the same as the filename*
+*This is the same as the filename.*

 ## Summary